zimmerman-dev/zettel-note/Zettelkasten/Sizeof.md

 >[!hint] *sizeof* operator
 > The sizeof operator determines size in bytes of a type or variable.
-This operator gets its information from the [[Climits]] and [[Cfloat]] libraries.
+This operator gets its information from the [[climits]] and [[cfloat]] libraries.

 ___